 To raise capital or for other strategic purposes, we may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
-In addition, in November 2020 we entered into an Equity Distribution Agreement, or the November 2020 Equity Distribution Agreement, with Piper, Oppenheimer & Co.
+In addition, in November 2020 we entered into the November 2020 Equity Distribution Agreement, with Piper, Oppenheimer & Co.
 Inc., and BTIG LLC, as sales agents, pursuant to which we may, from time to time, sell through Piper as our sales agent shares of our common stock with an aggregate purchase price of up to \$175.0 million.
 During the year ended December 31, 2020, we sold an aggregate of 2.0 million shares of our common stock pursuant to the November 2020 Equity Distribution Agreement at a weighted-average net selling price of \$48.70 per share.
-During the first quarter of 2021, we sold approximately 583,000 shares of our common stock pursuant to the November 2020 Equity Distribution Agreement at a weighted-average net selling price of \$52.00 per share.
+During the three months ended June 30, 2021, the Company sold approximately 378,000 shares of its common stock pursuant to the November 2020 Equity Distribution Agreement at a weighted-average net selling price of \$73.75.
+During the six months ended June 30, 2021, the Company sold approximately 961,000 shares of its common stock pursuant to the November 2020 Equity Distribution Agreement at a weighted-average net selling price of \$60.56.
 We also may issue common stock or grant other equity awards for compensatory purposes under our equity incentive plan.
 If we issue common stock, convertible securities or other equity securities, including shares pursuant to the November 2020 Equity Distribution Agreement or equity awards under our equity incentive plan, our then-existing stockholders could be materially diluted by such issuances and, if we otherwise issue preferred stock, new investors could gain rights, preferences and privileges senior to the holders of our common stock, any of which could cause the price of our common stock to decline.